giuseppCl/daily_journal_pub/REAME.md

 ## ✨ Functions

 - 📅 **Daily entries**: Reflect on your day with simple, structured journal entries.
-- 📻 **Offline radio**: Listen to music while you write.
-The integrated offline radio offers a selection of preset songs.
-You can also add up to 3 of your own songs to personalise your journaling session.
 ## ⚙️ Customisable sections

 You can add up to three customised sections for each category using the cogwheel icon (⚙️).
 These sections can be applied either globally (for all days) or individually (for individual days).